y-scope/ystdlib-cpp/README.md

 task ystdlib:build-release ystdlib_LIBRARIES="containers;io_interface"
 ```

-At the moment, only build and install tasks in the `ystdlib:` namespace are supported.
+Currently, only build and install tasks in the `ystdlib:` namespace are supported.

 #### Using CMake